ACCESS-NRI/training-day-2024-find-analyse-data/README.md

 - [a jupyter notebook introduction to ESMValTool](https://github.com/ACCESS-NRI/workshop-training-2023/blob/main/esmvaltool/Introduction_to_ESMValTool.ipynb) and
 - [a guide for ESMValTool on <i>Gadi</i>](https://github.com/ACCESS-NRI/workshop-training-2023/blob/main/esmvaltool/ESMValTool_training_VDI.md) that will walk you through the evaluation of models with a selected evaluation code recipe.

-To run this exercise, you need to be member of the following NCI projects:
+To run this exercise, you need to be a member of the following NCI projects:
 ```
 nf33, xp65, al33, rr3, r87
 ```